 Andy Ruiz Jr. had lost twenty pounds before Christmas as the ex-heavyweight champion of the world plots a return to the big time alongside Canelo Alvarez.

-Joining Team Canelo to work with Eddy Reynoso is seen as a masterstroke for Ruiz.
-Training with the pound for pound king and his respected coach.
+Joining Team Canelo to work with Eddy Reynoso is a masterstroke for Ruiz.
+Training with the pound-for-pound king and his respected coach.

 It’s no secret that Ruiz needs discipline.
 There’s nobody with more drive in the sport than Canelo.